manojskumar/learn-tamil-app/README.md

     *   Quizzes for each chapter and comprehensive final exams.
 *   **Dynamic Quiz Generation:** Quizzes are dynamically assembled with a mix of image-derived and general questions for variety.
 *   **Responsive Design:** Adapts to different screen sizes for a seamless experience on desktop and mobile.
 *   **Offline Capabilities:** Uses a Service Worker to cache assets for offline access after the first visit.
+(Note: Full offline for all generated JS/CSS bundles requires a PWA plugin for Vite like `vite-plugin-pwa`).
 *   **User-Friendly Interface:** Clean, intuitive, and aesthetically pleasing design using TailwindCSS.

 ## 🚀 Technologies Used

 *   **React:** For building the user interface.
 *   **TypeScript:** For static typing and improved code quality.
-*   **TailwindCSS:** For styling the application.
+*   **Vite:** For fast local development and optimized production builds.
-*   **ESM Modules (via esm.sh):** For serving React and React-DOM.
+*   **TailwindCSS:** For styling the application (via CDN).
 *   **HTML5 & CSS3:** Core web technologies.
 *   **Service Worker:** For offline support.
-*   **(@google/genai - Intended/Future):** The application is structured to potentially integrate with the Google Gemini API for advanced features like AI-powered feedback, content generation, or conversational practice.
+*   **(@google/genai - Intended/Future):** The application is structured to potentially integrate with the Google Gemini API for advanced features.

 ## 📋 Prerequisites